yakivmospan/android-snippets/articles/Volley Request Manager.md

     }
 };
 ```
-I don't want to do this manually every time I add new Callback and that inner `Runnable` object in inner `Listener` object looks terrible.
+I don't want to do this manually, every time when I add new Callback.
+And that inner `Runnable` object in inner `Listener` object looks terrible.
 So I've created Callback that handle result in background and deliver result in UI thread like `AsyncTask` does

 ```java
 private RequestCallback mRequestCallback = new RequestCallback<JSONObject, ResultType>() {